 Harold is affectionately known as the "fun guy" in recognition of his leadership role in — and insistence on — bringing fun into the workplace.
 Harold was instrumental in developing LSS' Human Resources Strategic Plan and bringing employee wellness, recognition and succession management programs to the fore at LSS.
 He also developed and introduced the performance management system for LSS staff.
 In addition to sitting on the society's Executive Management Committee, Harold chairs the Operations, Planning & Policy Committee and is the LSS Liaison Designate to the Ministry of Attorney General and Law Foundation.

 Public Legal Information and Applications

-Director, Public Legal Information and Applications
+Vice President, Public Legal Information and Applications

 Sherry joined the Legal Services Society as a staff lawyer in 2000, and later moved into a service coordinator role where she implemented family duty counsel services.
 She became the manager accountable for intake and regional centres before being appointed as director, Public Legal Information & Applications in 2009.
 Accountabilities later expanded to include Aboriginal services and she oversaw the introduction of Gladue reports and Elders engagement in First Nations courts.

 Prior to joining LSS, Sherry was in private practice in both Saskatchewan and BC, gaining experience in civil and criminal matters in provincial, supreme and appellate courts.
 Sherry is the past chair of the BC Public Education & Information Working Group and participates on national advisory boards on access to justice projects.
 She oversaw the delivery of MyLawBC, an innovative online platform for legal information and dispute resolution and was a founding member of a national consortium that organized Canada's first conference on innovation and access to justice.
 Sherry is frequently asked to speak on technology and access to justice.

 Legal Advice and Representation